 When to actually worry

 While a drop in appetite is expected and normal at this age, some worries over how little a child is eating can be reasonable.
-If your child is losing weight, or isn’t seeing any growth or weight gain for a few months in a row, or he seems pale, listless, or low-energy, along with not eating, or vomits frequently, it may be time to check in with the doctor to make sure that everything is still on-track.
+If your child is losing weight, or isn’t seeing any growth or weight gain for a few months in a row, or they seem pale, listless, or low-energy, along with not eating, or vomits frequently, it may be time to check in with the doctor to make sure that everything is still on-track.